Hermitian-Yang-Mills connections on collapsing elliptically fibered $K3$ surfaces: Bubbling

-Our sequence of scaled connections $\ti \Xi_i$ is defined on $\ti D_{{2\rho}/{\sqrt{t_i}}}(0)\times E$, and for any point $p\in\ti D_{{2\rho}/{\sqrt{t_i}}}(0)$, we have
+Our sequence of scaled connections $\ti \Xi_i$ is defined on $\pi^{-1}(\ti D_{{2\rho}/{ {t_i}}}(0))$, and for any point $p\in\ti D_{{2\rho}/{ {t_i}}}(0)$, we have

 This implies $| F_{\ti\Xi_i}|_{\ti g_i}$ is uniformly bounded.
-By a Theorem of Uhlenbeck, this bound, along with \eqref{HYMscaled}, implies there exists a subsequence of connections which converges smoothly, modulo unitary gauge transformations, to a limiting connection $\ti \Xi_\infty$ on the trivial $SU(n)$ bundle over $\mathbb{C}\times E$ \cite{U1}.
+By strong Uhlenbeck compactness \cite[Corollary 1.4 and Theorem 1.5]{U2}, this bound implies there exists a subsequence of connections which converges smoothly, modulo unitary gauge transformations, to a limiting connection $\ti \Xi_\infty$ on the trivial $SU(n)$ bundle over $\mathbb{C}\times E$.
 The connection $\tilde\Xi_\infty$ will be ASD with respect to the limiting product metric $\omega_\infty$.
-Furthermore, by assumption,
+Furthermore, by assumption, we have

 and it follows that the limiting connection is not flat.
-An energy quantization result of Wehrheim \cite{W1} implies there exists a universal constant $\epsilon_0>0$ so that
+An energy quantization result of Wehrheim \cite[Remark 1.2]{W1} implies there exists a universal constant $\epsilon_0>0$ so that

 This implies that there exists an $R>0$, so that for $i$ sufficiently large,

 Thus there can be only finitely many bubbles of this type, and denote the set of all such bubbles by $W_2$.
 This concludes the proof of Proposition \ref{bubbling}. \end{proof}